dawangraoming/chatgpt-telegram-bot/README.md

 ## How to use

-`/start`: Start a new conversation.
+`/start`: Start a new conversation, It will let lover forgot you. 👻

 ![screenshot](./docs/images/screenshot.png)